thomasboyt/Charcoal/app/templates/charcoal/readme.md

 * Configure the task in your Gruntfile (`config.less = {...}`)
 * Make sure your multitasks compile LESS, and add it to `config.watch`

+### Preconfigured Tasks

+These are tasks that are configured in Charcoal's default Grunt configuration, but will need to be added to your build tasks in your project's `Gruntfile` to use.
+The dependencies for them will also need be installed (with `npm install <dep> --save-dev`).

+* LESS
+    `npm install grunt-contrib-less --save-dev`

+    Will take `assets/styles/foo.less` and compile it to `tmp/assets/styles/foo.css` and `dist/assets/styles/foo.css`

 ## Writing Applications

 ### Using grunt-neuter